Tashukwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv -- lists environment variables. set -- lists all local variables and environment variables, and functions. export BEST=School -- creates a new local variable.
+printenv -- lists environment variables. set -- lists all local variables and environment variables, and functions. export BEST=School -- creates a new local variable. export SCHOOL=Betty -- creates a new global variable.